jzhang369/PythonForKiddos/1_Introduction.md

 ---
 # Course Rules

-+ Your attendence, course participation, and submission of assignments are encouraged but not required or measured - it's your business.
++ Your attendence, course participation, and submission of assignments are encouraged but not required or measured - it's your own business.